Michelle Phillips is a beauty expert and one of the most influential makeup artists in the entertainment industry.

 How did you fund your business?

-I have always been fortunate to have people value my work.
-Of course, each level and transformational business “make-over” has had me working from the ground floor back up, but in that regard my businesses have always been self-funding.
-What I have done though is carefully reinvest my time and money into promotions.
+What I've done though is carefully reinvest my time and money into promotions.
 I’m constantly using extra capital to tune-up my promotional materials to put the best foot forward and give the best first impression to people who are thinking about hiring me.

-I just finished reading the 4 Hour Work Week and I’m using it to hold my to-do list steady.
-LOL!
-When I am not traveling to speak or give workshops I spend at least 6-8 hours per day up to 6 days a week at my desk.
-The great thing is that I feel like my work is having a very positive impact so even though the work load continues to build so do the rewards.
+I just finished reading the 4-Hour Workweek and I’m using it to hold my to-do list steady.
+When I'm not traveling to speak or give workshops, I spend at least 6-8 hours per day up to 6 days a week at my desk.
+The great thing is that I feel like my work is having a positive impact so even though the workload continues to build so do the rewards.

 How would you rate your success?